Ashish2037/Proctoring-system/README.md

 # Mouth Openness Detection
 The system monitors mouth openness to detect speech activity.
 If the user keeps their mouth closed for a specified time threshold, the system prompts them to speak.

-# Speech Recognition
-Automatic Speech Recognition (ASR) is performed using the Whisper-tiny model from OpenAI.
-The system transcribes speech and provides feedback based on the detected content.

 # User Interaction
 The user is informed about their head pose, mouth openness status, and warnings related to the presence of multiple people or a mobile phone.
 The system prompts the user to speak when appropriate.